seanbaxter/DirectXShaderCompiler/tools/clang/docs/HowToSetupToolingForLLVM.rst

   $ sudo chmod a+rx /usr/local/bin/ninja

-After doing all of this, you'll need to generate Ninja build files for LLVM with CMake.
+After doing all of this, you'll need to generate Ninja build files for LLVM37 with CMake.
 You need to make a build directory and run CMake from
 it:

 .. code-block:: console

   $ mkdir your/build/directory
   $ cd your/build/directory
-  $ cmake -G Ninja -DCMAKE_EXPORT_COMPILE_COMMANDS=ON path/to/llvm/sources
+  $ cmake -G Ninja -DCMAKE_EXPORT_COMPILE_COMMANDS=ON path/to/llvm37/sources

 If you want to use clang instead of GCC, you can add ``-DCMAKE_C_COMPILER=/path/to/clang -DCMAKE_CXX_COMPILER=/path/to/clang++``.